-My idea of an Oris diver has always been personified by their iconic 2009 ProDiver Chronograph that, too, was offered in a lightweight titanium case.
-The combination of signature bullet-shaped hands and hour markers, as well as an easily recognizable profile of the rotating bezel made the ProDiver a distinctive timekeeper: it didn’t take much time to tell any member of the collection from any other diving wristwatch rated for 500-1000 meters of water resistance.
+The combination of signature bullet-shaped hands and hour markers, as well as an easily recognizable profile of the rotating bezel, made the ProDiver a distinctive timekeeper.
+It didn’t take much time to tell any member of the collection from any other diving wristwatch rated for 500-1000 meters of water resistance.

-With the last members of the family, including this Dive Control Chronograph, Oris has introduced a number of cosmetic differences that, however minor they were ripped the watch of a huge part of its identity.
-Yes, the watch is still easy to read and its overall ergonomics -at least, for a 51mm behemoth- is still above all praise (and it also looks great, mind you,) but the soul of the original ProDiver is gone.
+With the last members of the family, including this Dive Control Chronograph, Oris has introduced several cosmetic changes to the range.
+However minor, they have ripped the ProDiver off a huge part of its identity.
+Yes, the dial is still easy to read and its overall ergonomics -at least, for a 51mm behemoth- is still above all praise (and it also looks great,) but the soul of the original ProDiver is gone.

 Case, Ergonomics & Strap

-The “Versatility” value of the gadget’s rating was hurt by gargantuan size of the 51mm case: you have to be an eccentric person to wear this gadget with anything more formal than a professional diving suit or, for a more casual attire, a pair of blue jeans and a sheepskin bomber jacket.
-Yet, I have an impression that the Dive Control Chronograph -as well as its numerous “professional” siblings- was designed with eccentric persons -and collectors- in mind, and their definition of versatility may be different than mine.
+The “Versatility” value was hurt by the gargantuan size of the 51mm case.
+You have to be an eccentric person to wear this gadget with anything more formal than a professional diving suit or, for attire that is more casual, a pair of blue jeans and a sheepskin bomber jacket.
+Yet, I have the impression that the Dive Control Chronograph -as well as its numerous “professional” siblings- , was designed with eccentric persons -and collectors- in mind, and their definition of versatility may be different than mine.
 Still, only two and a half stars out of five for this beast in this department.

 The case is also terribly thick at more than 20 millimeters from top to bottom.
-About 2/5 of its overall thickness coming courtesy of the unidirectional rotating ceramic bezel that houses a sapphire crystal thick enough to withstand 100 ATM of pressure this watch is officially rated for.
+About 2/5 of its overall thickness comes courtesy of the unidirectional rotating ceramic bezel that houses a sapphire crystal thick enough to withstand 100 ATM of water pressure.

 Timekeepers of these heroic proportions are normally heavy as a fish tank full of water.
-When it comes to this behemoth, the problem is partially remedied by the choice of lightweight titanium alloy it is fashioned from (the same material was also used for the folding clasp, although the crown and chronograph pushpieces are crafted from DLC-treated steel.)
-The black DLC coating on its surfaces not only makes the watch look cool, but also does a good job at protecting the soft metal from minor dings and scratches.
+When it comes to this behemoth, the problem is partially remedied by the choice of lightweight titanium alloy it is fashioned from (the same material was also used for the folding clasp, although the crown and chronograph push-pieces are crafted from DLC-treated steel.)
+The black DLC coating on its surfaces makes the ProDiver look extremely cool.
+It also does a good job of protecting the soft metal from minor dings and scratches.

 What I am not happy about is the choice of straps.
 The waterproof presentation box that this device comes in contains only a 26mm black rubber strap, and a complementary yellow strap molded from the same material: no bracelet here, sorry.
 To make changing the strap a bit easier, Oris put in the same box their traditional strap-changing tool.

-That’s basically all that needs to be said about the caliber besides the fact that it also powers their 2014 TT3 Darryl O’Young, the 2013 Calobra limited edition models, as well as dozens of other Oris-branded chronographs.
-It is as blunt and boring as the gadget’s exterior is eccentric and outrageous, which is great: in this price range you don’t want to get yourself a watch with a rare and fragile caliber that requires the device to be stored in a controllable and safe environment: preferably a bank vault.
+That’s all that you need to know about the caliber besides the fact that it also powers their 2014 TT3 Darryl O’Young, the sporty 2013 limited-edition Calobra models, as well as dozens of other chronographs of the brand.
+It is as blunt and boring as the gadget’s exterior is eccentric and outrageous, which is great: in this price range, you don’t want to get yourself a watch with a rare and fragile caliber that requires you to store the device in a controllable and safe environment: preferably a bank vault.

 Dial & Legibility

-Legibility score would be even better if the sapphire crystal over the date aperture was equipped with a fisheye magnifying lens, but the lack of said lens is just a minor annoyance, nothing more.
+The legibility score would be even better if the sapphire crystal over the date aperture featured something like a fisheye magnifying lens, but the lack of said lens is just a minor annoyance, nothing more.

 Pricing & Availability

-The watch was revealed not long ago, but is already available for preorder at a price of CHF 4850 (approx. $4900 USD,) although some US-based retailers ask as much as $6500 for this beast.
-From where I stand, the watch is a bit on a pricey side of the ballpark, but, hey, it’s a limited edition model with no more than 500 pieces to ever enter circulation that make it more valuable for collector and diving enthusiasts alike.
+The ProDiver Dive Control Chronograph is already available for preorder at CHF 4850 (approx. $4900,) although some US-based retailers ask as much as $6500 for this beast.
+From where I stand, the watch is a bit on the pricey side of the ballpark, but, hey, it’s a limited edition model with no more than 500 pieces to ever enter circulation that makes it more valuable for collectors and diving enthusiasts alike.